electric-sql/electric/website/use-cases/local-first-software.md

 ## Building resilient software that works offline

-Cloud-first software that that needs to be online is broken by design.
+Cloud-first software, that needs to be online in order to work, is broken by design.
 If the network connection fails or the backed is down, the software breaks.

 Local-first software defaults to working.
 It's resilient by design.
 If the network connection fails, it still works.
 If the backed is down, it still works.